With modifications, the article below was originally published by Becker’s Hospital Review on June 20, 2020.

 What’s driving price transparency reform?

-Although there’s been bipartisan support for price transparency for years, momentum picked up last summer when President Trump issued an executive order calling for hospitals to publish prices in the hope it will promote greater competition and ultimately drive down healthcare costs.
+Although there’s been bipartisan support for price transparency for years, momentum picked up in 2019 when President Trump issued an executive order calling for hospitals to publish prices in the hope it will promote greater competition and ultimately drive down healthcare costs.

 The government isn’t alone in calling for stronger transparency.
 With deductibles and out-of-pocket expenses climbing, patients want to know what they’re responsible for financially.
 They expect the same level of consumerization they’re used to when shopping in any other industry.